-We drove from Chico, CA to Santa Nella, CA. We stayed at Love’s travel stop.
+We took a quick detour through the wildlife refuge in Gridley.
+Then we drove to Santa Nella, CA. We stayed at Love’s travel stop.
 It was the best decision!
 No one bothered us and we felt safe.
 The only problem was that the loudspeaker blasted “Customer Number X, your shower is ready.
 Please proceed to shower number Y” very loudly, every 5-10 minutes from 3:30 am until we left around 7:30.
 We bought gas and breakfast, and headed out again.

 Day Two We kept heading south, going toward Joshua Tree.
 We read on their website that some campgrounds were opening today (covid).
 We were not in a hurry.
 We stopped to shop a single burner, a mini coffee pot, and some food.
 We exchanged our other brand mummy sleeping bags for Coleman ones, and took a side trip to the hot springs.

 We stopped at a farm that had a sign that read "Yes, we are open," but there was no one there.
 We walked around for a while, then figured we should head out before anything weird happened.
 Darn, we were looking forward to fresh fruits and veggies.

 We arrived at a hot springs and found out that it would cost $45 for 6 hours of sitting in the spring and in the spring pool.
 We had no interest in getting wet.
 We were barely out of the cold, stormy weather that had invaded California for the past five days and didn’t want more water!
 We settled in for the night at the Flying J in Bakersfield.